Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

 Check Prices on Amazon

 You still get four panels with a combined 28W of power, but only two USB ports.
-However, these incorporate intelligent IC technology this should mean faster charger per port, so the loss of the 1A port doesn’t amount to much.
+However, these incorporate intelligent IC technology; this should mean a faster charger per port, so the loss of the 1A port doesn’t amount to much.

-Even if you have multiple devices to charge, it’ll be more effective charging them one at a time.
+Even if you have multiple devices to charge, it’ll be more effective to charge them one at a time.

 There’s a built-in ammeter so you can check on the current and an internal chip that will automatically start and stop charging if you’re moving in and out of the sun.
 This helps protect your device and means you can keep items on charge in cloudy or changeable conditions.